ThingPulse/esp8266-spotify-remote/CONTRIBUTING.md

-# Contributing to ThingPulse ESPaper Weather Station
+# Contributing to ThingPulse Spotify Remote

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the ThingPulse ESPaper Weather Station on GitHub.
+The following is a set of guidelines for contributing to the ThingPulse Spotify Remote project on GitHub.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 It is appreciated if you raise an issue _before_ you start changing the code, discussing the proposed change; emphasizing that you are proposing to develop the patch yourself, and outlining the strategy for implementation.
 This type of discussion is what we should be doing on the issues list and it is better to do this before or in parallel to developing the patch rather than having "you should have done it this way" type of feedback on the PR itself.